This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 If the user sets the environment variable HIVE_DATABASE_HOST

-to the host name of the MySQL server,
+to the host name of the MySQL server (instead of its IP address),

 the user should update: 1) the spec/template/spec/hostAliases